 An undeveloped park consisting of 8.4 acres along Sycamore and Cypress drives and Dieble Creek in southeastern Rolla.

-Tory Park, located on Tory Drive in northeastern Rolla, is over 6 acres in size, with a softball field, basketball court, and football / soccer field.
+Tory Park, located on Tory Drive in northeastern Rolla, is over 3 acres in size.

 Town & Country Park

-Wedgewood Park is located on Chestnut Drive in southern Rolla, and offers over 6 acres with 1 basketball court, 1 playground, and plenty of trees, as well as access to the walking / biking trail along Dieble Creek.
+Wedgewood Park is located on Chestnut Drive in southern Rolla, and offers over 6 acres with a basketball court, a playground, and plenty of trees, as well as access to the walking / biking trail along Dieble Creek.